1915 New Orleans hurricane: Gulf of Mexico and Louisiana

-In Morgan City, Louisiana, winds of 75 mph blew down wires and crippled communication.
-The total damage to infrastructure in areas surrounding New Orleans was estimated at US$6.5 million.
-The heaviest rain fell within an area 25 mi east of the center, though heavy rainfall occurred throughout the eastern half of the tropical cyclone as it moved inland.
 Franklin, Louisiana measured the highest rainfall associated with the storm with a reading of 14.43 in; on September 30, 10.28 in of rain fell in Franklin, setting a September 24-hour rainfall record for the city.
 Precipitation spread ahead of the hurricane as it interacted with a stationary front draped over the Southeastern United States, causing widespread rainfall totals in excess of 3 in across much of Mississippi and Alabama.

 A 13 ft storm surge rolled into St. Bernard Parish, the Rigolets, and the Lake Catherine area.

 Areas along the Lower Coast (south of New Orleans) were hit even harder than the city.
 A telegraph report states the situation:

 Whole country between Poydras and Buras inundated.
 Levees gone, property loss appalling.
 Life toll probably heavy.
 Conditions estimated worse than ever before.
 Relief needed.
 No communications...

 There were 23 dead in Venice, Louisiana, with similar numbers in coastal towns of Frenier and LaBranche.
 Plaquemines Parish experienced the worst fatalities with deaths estimated at over 200; the bodies of some victims were never found.
 In Plaquemines Parish, there was severe flooding and miles of levees were washed away.
 Thousands of people were left homeless.
 The hurricane also wrecked many of the oyster boats, damaging the local economy.

 Some communities, including Breton Island and the town of Saint Malo, were completely destroyed.

 Though it was not as deadly as the 1893 Chenier Caminanda hurricane, this hurricane was the deadliest Louisiana hurricane until Betsy 50 years later.

 Alabama, Florida, and Mississippi

-Early reports that streets in Biloxi, Mississippi were inundated under 6 ft were initially denied by Louisville and Nashville Railroad dispatchers.
-Mobile, Alabama did not experience significant damage as winds remained under 50 mph, though storm surge A local train carrying relief supplies from Mobile was sent to affected areas, though most train service in the region was suspended.
+Early reports that streets in Biloxi, Mississippi, were inundated under 6 ft were initially denied by Louisville and Nashville Railroad dispatchers.
+Mobile, Alabama did not experience significant damage as winds remained under 50 mph.
+A local train carrying relief supplies from Mobile was sent to affected areas, though most train service in the region was suspended.